 Expats can make use of a recruitment company to assist with their job search, or alternatively use online job portals.
 It is important to keep in mind that the language barrier is a considerable obstacle to overcome as only a small percentage of the population speaks anything besides Russian.

-That said, if working for a multinational, it’s likely that more employees will speak at least some degree of English.
+That said, if working for a multinational company, it’s likely that more employees will speak at least some degree of English.
 Expats who can speak Russian will adjust to the cultural differences far quicker than those who don't.

 Work culture in Russia